 Multiple or staggered contract dates are not a problem.
 We are happy to survey and contract for the units that are available now and then add units down the road as they become available.
 This can also be streamlined by using a simple one page rider to add equipment to the existing contract without changing the terms and conditions that have already been established.

 What if we have a unit that is removed or taken out of service or if we sell a building and have to take units off the contract?

 This is not a problem.
-We know circumstances will change over the course of a contract and units can be added or deleted from the contract for reasons such as modernization, building closures, unit removal or no longer used units.
+We know circumstances will change over the course of a contract and units can be added or deleted from the contract for reasons such as modernization, building closures, unit decommissioning or units that are no longer used.
 We can also assist with proper and code required decommissioning if needed.

 Can KONE provide additional services for my capital expenditures needs or does the contract just apply to maintenance under U.S. Communities?